A reporter once asked Thomas Edison how he felt failing one thousand times. He replied:

-Now, take them one after the other and reflect the best ways to overcome them.
-Activate your action plan.
-Attack each limitation until you clear all and achieve your next level of success.
+Now, take them one after the other and reflect on the best ways to overcome them.
+Activate your action plan, and attack each limitation until you clear all and achieve your next level of success.

 2. Develop a Strategy

-When you keep aiming at a goal and you keep failing, refuse self-degenerating thoughts.
+When you keep aiming at a goal, and you keep failing, refuse self-denigrating thoughts.
 Instead, assess and change your strategy.
-You don’t have to change your goals as long as they are SMART GOALS; you only need to change your approach.
+You don’t have to change your goals as long as they are SMART goals; you only need to change your approach.

 Figure out what you’re missing and design a system to avoid future mistakes.
 Find an accountability partner or a mentor to share input and ideas on your strategy.
-Commit at least 10-15 hours refining your strategy.
-Keep positive people around you and think positively.
+Commit at least 10-15 hours refining your strategy, and keep positive people around you to help you avoid negativity.

 3. Educate Yourself

-It will be great if you can research about what lies ahead of you.
+It would be great if you could research about what lies ahead of you.
 Find out if someone has passed through it and learn from their experience.

-Thomas Edison made 1000 attempts; how did he manage the failure?
+Thomas Edison made 1000 attempts; how did he manage to fail forward?
 What can I do to overcome anxiety and depression that comes with failing?

 Equip yourself to surmount challenges when they arise.